 The head of the tapeworm is called the scolex or holdfast.
 It is equipped with hooks and suckers that are used to anchor it to the wall of the small intestine.
 Tapeworms do not have a mouth.
 In fact, tapeworms don't even have a digestive system.
 Instead, they absorb nutrients through their body segments.

 Called proglottids, these segments are linked together like a chain.
 The parasite continuously grows new segments that are added from the neck down.
-Adult worms continue to add segments as long as they live, sometimes attaining lengths of two feet or more.
+Adult worms continue to add segments as long as they live, sometimes attaining lengths of 2 feet or more.
 They are composed of hundreds of segments.
 Each proglottid contains both male and female reproductive organs.
 When mature, the segment produces up to 200 eggs.
 Segments farthest from the scolex are the most mature and once "ripe" they are shed from the worm's body and pass in the puppy or dog's feces where they can be eaten by an intermediate host.

 If your puppy is infested with fleas, it is also likely to have Dipylidium tapeworms.
 Tapeworm eggs are eaten by the flea larvae, which then develop as the flea itself matures.
 When a pet nibbles to relieve that itch, it often swallows the flea and infects itself with tapeworm.

 Once outside the body, each segment can move independently like tiny inchworms, but when dry they look like grains of rice.
 Infested pups typically have segments stuck to the hair surrounding the anal area or in their bedding.
 Eventually, the segments dry and rupture, releasing the eggs they contain into the environment.
 The life cycle is complete in two to four weeks.
 Tapeworm eggs are passed and shed sporadically.
 A veterinary examination of the pup's stool for telltale evidence may often be inconclusive.
 It's considered diagnostic to find the segments on the pet.